EvanTeSecond/HackGuessr/README.md

 ~

 If the bookmarklet doesn't work, open the developer console with CTRL + SHIFT + I. Make sure you're under the Console tab.
-Once you are, type allow pasting and press Enter.
+Once you are, type "allow pasting" (If pasting is not allowed) and press Enter.
 Lastly, paste the HackGuessr script into the console and press Enter